 A student’s grade in each course of the curriculum at the Texas A&M Irma Lerma Rangel College of Pharmacy is based upon performance and/or participation in classes or clinical rotations, laboratory work, examinations, attendance, professional attributes, personal observations and other activities applicable to courses.
 Student grades are determined by the course instructor or the course coordinator.
 The proportionate weight of each factor is set by the course instructor or coordinator and the department administering the course.
 The basis upon which a final course grade is determined is explained in the course syllabus, announced at the beginning of each course, remains constant for the semester, and will be applied throughout each course.

-Students enrolled in the College must complete all required coursework (including progression problems, remediation courses and withdrawal occurrences) in its entirety with grades awarded within six years from the date of initial enrollment in the professional program; the associate dean from academic affairs will withdraw the student from the professional program when coursework cannot be completed within the prescribed timeframe.
-The Dean of the College on a case-by-case basis will consider exceptions to this policy.
+Students enrolled in the college must complete all required coursework (including progression problems, remediation courses and withdrawal occurrences) in its entirety with grades awarded within six years from the date of initial enrollment in the professional program; the associate dean for academic affairs will withdraw the student from the professional program when coursework cannot be completed within the prescribed timeframe.
+The dean of the college, on a case-by-case basis, will consider exceptions to this policy.

-A four-point (4.0) grading scale is utilized by the Texas A&M Rangel College of Pharmacy.
-The College grading system and quality point values are listed below:
+A 4.0 grading scale is utilized by the Rangel College of Pharmacy.
+The college grading system and quality point values are listed below: